SusamTmg/IT-SUPPORT-AND-SYSTEM-ADMIN-LABS/README.md

 - Documenting issues clearly
 - Communicating technical steps and decisions like a real support engineer

-This portfolio reflects my hands-on journey into IT support.
-I created it to stay accountable, learn by doing, and build confidence beyond just theory and certifications.
+This portfolio reflects my hands-on journey into IT system administration and enterprise infrastructure.
+I created it to stay accountable, learn by doing, and build real-world confidence beyond theory and certifications.

 ---